Property Leadership Frequently Asked Questions

 When will I receive the rental payments?

-Payments are disbursed to your bank account on or around the 10th day each month.
+Payments are disbursed to your bank account on or around the 7th day each month.
 Rent is due on the 1st and late after the 5th.
+We will distribute the funds on the 7th, assuming all incoming payments have cleared.

 Do you serve properties in all areas of Madison County?